looooooser/MIT-6.NULL/7. Debugging and Profiling/README.md

 ## Profiling

-1. [Here](/static/files/sorts.py) are some sorting algorithm implementations.
+1. [Here](./sort.py) are some sorting algorithm implementations.
 Use [`cProfile`](https://docs.python.org/3/library/profile.html) and [`line_profiler`](https://github.com/rkern/line_profiler) to compare the runtime of insertion sort and quicksort.
 What is the bottleneck of each algorithm?
 Use then `memory_profiler` to check the memory consumption, why is insertion sort better?
 Check now the inplace version of quicksort.
 Challenge: Use `perf` to look at the cycle counts and cache hits and misses of each algorithm.

+- Answer:
-- Answer:Use `python -m cProfile sort.py 1000` to compare the runtime of insertion sort and quicksort.
+         Use `python -m cProfile sort.py 1000` to compare the runtime of insertion sort and quicksort.
          Use `python -m memory_profiler sort.py` to compare the memory consumption of each algorithm.
          Hint: add `@profile` to start the record.

 2. Here's some (arguably convoluted) Python code for computing Fibonacci numbers using a function for each number.